MistahFiggins/Wise/README.md

    `]` jumps to the corresponding `[` if the top of the stack is not zero

 At the end of the program the entire stack is output as decimal

+Be sure to also check out [the wiki](https://github.com/Wheatwizard/Wise/wiki) where you will find an assortment of useful subprograms.